aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 - PDF/UA
 - Java
 - Aspose.Slides for Node.js via Java
-description: "Convert PowerPoint presentations to PDF in Java.
+description: "Convert PowerPoint presentations to PDF in JavaScript.
 Save PowerPoint as PDF with compliance or accessibility standards."
 ---

 ## **Overview**